 Kauai Packing List: Everyday Items

 You won’t be spending your entire vacation to Kauai on the beach, so there are some everyday clothing items that you will want to have readily on hand for other exploring and tourist activities.
-The basics (apart from undergarments) include:
+When you pack clothes, these basics (apart from undergarments) include:

 A t-shirt can be dressed up and down and are suitable for a wide variety of activities.